 About Mary Reid

-Dr. Reid is the Chief of Cancer Screening, Survivorship and Mentorship at Roswell Park Comprehensive Cancer Center and a key member of the Roswell Park team that is collaborating with Cuban scientists on Cimavax.
-She is also currently a Professor of Oncology in the Department of Medicine.
-As Chief of Cancer Screening, Survivorship and Mentorship, Dr. Reid has worked to expand Roswell Park’s pioneering Lung Cancer Screening program and develop other cancer screening initiatives within the Institute, working with clinical departments to increase the colon and breast screening programs.
-Dr. Reid is also developing a comprehensive survivorship clinical and outreach program.
+Dr. Reid is the Chief of Cancer Screening, Survivorship and Mentorship at Roswell Park Comprehensive Cancer Center.
+In her more than 20 years at Roswell, Dr. Reid is a Distinguished Professor of Oncology in the Department of Medicine and a key member of the Roswell Park scientific team that is collaborating with Cuban scientists on CIMAvax.
+As Chief of Cancer Screening and Survivorship, Dr. Reid has worked to expand Roswell Park’s pioneering Lung Cancer Screening program and develop other cancer screening initiatives within the Institute and in the communities of Western New York, working closely with clinical departments and community providers, to increase the lung, colon and breast screening compliance.
+Dr. Reid has also established a comprehensive, multi-disciplinary survivorship clinical and outreach program.

-Prior to joining Roswell Park, she served as Assistant Professor in the Division of Epidemiology and Biostatistics, College of Public Health and Co-Director of the Cancer Prevention and Control Training Program at the Arizona Cancer Center in Tucson.
+Prior to joining Roswell Park, she received her PhD in Cancer Epidemiology at the University of Arizona in Tucson in 1996.
+She held the rank of Assistant Professor in the Division of Epidemiology and Biostatistics, at the College of Public Health and Co-Director of the NCI Cancer Prevention and Control Training Program.

-She has authored or co-authored more than 95 publications, serves as a regular reviewer for several cancer, nutrition and epidemiology journals and as a regular adhoc reviewer for several National Cancer Institute grant mechanisms.
+She has authored or co-authored more than 120 publications, 5 book chapters, and serves as a regular reviewer for several cancer, nutrition, and epidemiology journals as well as a regular adhoc reviewer for several National Cancer Institute grant mechanisms.

 Roswell Park Comprehensive Cancer Center

 - Chief of Cancer Screening, Survivorship and Mentorship